-Investment income decreased by \$0.1 million primarily due to a reduction in patronage dividends.
+Investment income decreased by \$0.1 million in 2013 primarily due to a reduction in patronage dividends.

-Interest expense decreased by \$0.8 million in 2012 primarily due to significant reductions in debt outstanding, including a \$7.6 million reduction in debt in February 2012 using proceeds from the sale of spectrum.
+Interest expense decreased by \$0.7 million in 2013 primarily due to reductions in debt outstanding at higher average interest rates.

-Equity in earnings of affiliates in 2012 increased by \$0.4 million primarily due to increased earnings from our 25% partnership interest in a cellular telephone provider, California RSA #2.
+Equity in earnings of affiliates in 2013 decreased by less than \$0.1 million primarily due to the profitability of some of our start up investments.

-Other gains (losses) includes a gain of \$11.6 million on the sale of the Company's eight 700MHz licenses and \$0.9 million gain resulting from favorable decisions in the California rate case.
+In 2012, other gains (losses) includes a gain of \$11.6 million on the sale of the Company's eight 700MHz licenses and \$0.9 million gain from then liquidation of investment in a wireless communications operation in Iowa.